dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-Later, If you wanna add more values ​​with facets.
-Just do the same procedure, but this time instead of using Blank-node you will use the actual node's UID.
+Later, if you want to add more values ​​with facets, just do the same procedure, but this time instead of using Blank-node you must use the actual node's UID.

 ```JSON
 {